World Wide Words logo

 The sense intended here is surely the one in the entry in the Oxford English Dictionary: a buzzing or droning.
 This fits Nathan Bailey’s definition in his Universal Etymological English Dictionary of 1721 that bombilation refers to the humming of bees.
 This matches its provenance, via an Old French word that derives from Latin bombizatio, a buzzing.
 Hissing is another possibility, since nineteenth-century writers mention bombilation by angry swans.

-However, most of the relatively few appearances of the word that I’ve found emphasise loudness as its prime quality, perhaps through mistaken mental associations with bomb.
+However, most of the relatively few appearances of the word I’ve found emphasise loudness as its prime quality, perhaps through mistaken mental associations with bomb.

 The sound was the movement, and the movement was the sound.
 It was too great to be real or sensible.
 It was holocaust, din, bombilation, charivari, blare, blast.
 It was hell come there and having its moment.